 Due to the tighter weave of opaque tights they are much more resilient and tend to be much less likely to ladder or hole.
 Opaque tights come in a range of deniers as high as 200 or 300 denier and occasionally even higher.
 They are most popular in the winter and tend toward darker colours, though some of our manufacturers have an excellent range of brighter colours.

 Tulle is a lightweight very fine net, which is named after a city in the southern central region of France.
 It is woven to create a hexagonal design which holds its shape and is a very strong weave.
 Veils are often made of a tulle netting as it obscures the features of the face but allows the wearer to see out.

 The term sandal toe refers to the finish used to make it suitable to be worn with sandals!
 This means that the weave of the tight does not alter all of the way down to the seam at the toe.
+They are closed at the toe.
 It is worth mentioning here that we have never found any tights, stockings or hold ups that have no seam at the toe, it is the only way that they can finish what is essentially a tube!